cyfyifanchen/yifanchen.github.io/_posts/2016-03-28-vim-config.markdown

 star: false
 ---

-I like shortcuts, that might be the reason why I attached to vim so bad.
+I like vim.
 Here are the settings of my vim and dotfiles.